WheelerLab/px_his_chol/README.md

 01_PrediXcan_dosages_to_GEMMA_BIMBAM.py: defunct, see 02_PrediXcan_dosages_to_GEMMA.py

-02_PrediXcan_dosages_to_GEMMA_anno.py: takes information from PrediXcan-style dosages to make SNP annotation files for GEMMA
+02_PrediXcan_dosages_to_GEMMA_anno.py: takes information from PrediXcan-style dosages to make SNP annotation and BIMBAM files for GEMMA

 03_pred_exp_to_GEMMA_input.R: converts predicted expression (PrediXcan output) to GEMMA "genotype" input